Learning Architect, Teacher, Speaker, Consultant, Author

 Largely drawn from Emily’s writing, Teacherpreneurs Mentor Edupunks: Convergence Reshapes Teacher Preparation for Today and into the Future , the report’s section Teacher Preparation 3.0 imagines the direction of the profession (and teacher preparation), including a deeper understanding and enlarged application of connectivism, digital literacies, gamification, learning playlists, and long tail teaching led by learning architects who can drive Open Educational Resources and next generation professional learning.

-on which Emily was a speaker, at the School Leadership Summit.
+Listen to the recorded panel discussion on the report, on which Emily was a speaker, at the School Leadership Summit.
 GO

-Teaching Tolerance Around the Globe w_students
+Teaching Tolerance Around the Globe

-– In January 2011 on behalf of the United States Department of State, Emily collaborated with students, representatives of the local Ministry of Education, Tallinn School Board, school principals and educators in tolerance, diversity, teacher cultural competence, and de-segregation efforts.
+Estonia – In January 2011 on behalf of the United States Department of State, Emily collaborated with students, representatives of the local Ministry of Education, Tallinn School Board, school principals and educators in tolerance, diversity, teacher cultural competence, and de-segregation efforts.
 Emily developed a collection of resources to share and support Estonian-American communication and collaboration.

 She also shared the American experience in tolerance education at the International Conference: Tolerance in the Dialogue Between Nations, which was organized by the Estonian Ministry of Culture.